-The Purchase Card Program applies to Department of Commerce employees participating in the Government-wide purchase card program, including Agency Program Coordinators, Approving Officials, Cardholders and other associated personnel.
-Participation in the purchase card program shall be limited to DOC employees whose current appointments have durations exceeding one year.
+The Purchase Card Program applies to Department of Commerce employees participating in the Governmentwide purchase card program, including agency program coordinators, approving officials, cardholders and other associated personnel.
+Participation in the purchase card program shall be limited to full-time permanent DOC employees whose current appointments have durations exceeding one year.